D — Disconnected: A Nervous System Perspective | The A–Z of Stress & Anxiety

 How This Fits Within the Mind Works Framework

-Seen this way, disconnection is not something to eliminate.
-It is something to understand.
+Seen in this way, disconnection is not something to eliminate.

 Closing Reflection